Unhappily Ever After

 - In another episode, when Tiffany tries to talk to another player on the bench, she looks sadly down while a subtitle states that they are an extra and aren't allowed to talk.

-- Butt Monkey: Ross, who is basically this show's version of Meg Griffin.
-Also, Ryan most of the time.
+- Butt Monkey: Ryan.
+And in the last season, Ross, who basically turned into this show's version of Meg Griffin.

 - Buxom Is Better: Tiffany certainly plays this trope.
 Despite having an above-average intellect, Tiffany uses her sex appeal more than her brains.
 The fact that she plans to marry a rich, dying old man to get money shows clearly that she has no plans to use her intellect to get by.